Mind the gap. | Canada Hyperbarics Skip to main content

 What They Found

-They found that an "oxygen saturation gap" greater than 5% may indicate abnormal hemoglobin, such as from carbon monoxide poisoning, methemoglobinemia, or sulfhemoglobinemia.
+They found that an "oxygen saturation gap" greater than 5% may indicate abnormal haemoglobin, such as from carbon monoxide poisoning, methemoglobinemia, or sulfhemoglobinemia.
 In the reported case, awareness of this gap, specifically exceeding 5%, was crucial for diagnosing carbon monoxide poisoning.

 Canadian Relevance